burwenaudio.com

 • Music download enhancement.

-• A plug-in for studio mixing software such as Sony's Vegas or Sound Forge
+• A plug-in for 32-bit studio mixing software such as Sony's Vegas or Sound Forge

 • Headphone listening at the office using only a laptop computer.